Putin may soon officially declare war on Ukraine, US and Western officials say - KTVZ

 “They’re still suffering from poor command-and-control, low morale in many units, less-than-ideal logistics,” the official said.

-Russian forces were also avoid risks that could lead to further casualties to their already depleted forces, the official said, describing the ground war in the area as “very cautious, very tepid.”
+Russian forces were also keen to avoid risks that could lead to further casualties to their already depleted forces, the official said, describing the ground war in the area as “very cautious, very tepid.”

-Meanwhile, Ukrainian forces were making significant progress in pushed the Russians back around Kharkiv, at the northwestern tip of the Donbas region, the official said.
+Meanwhile, Ukrainian forces were making significant progress in pushing the Russians back around Kharkiv, at the northwestern tip of the Donbas region, the official said.

 “An incredible effort there that, again, hasn’t gotten a lot of headlines and hasn’t gotten a lot of attention, but it’s just another piece of the stiff Ukrainian resistance that they continue to demonstrate,” the official said.